johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

       );
   }
   ```
 This little bit of magic, at 30 lines of code, enables us to **stream** a remote observable to our calling `ClientProxy#send()` call.
 Again, read more about [what that means and why you probably do care here]().
 When (I didn't say "if" :smiley:) you do read that section, I promise you some lightbulbs will go off.
 Among other things, if you've been wondering about that `isDisposed` property of a response message, that will become clear.
-This is a wonderful example of something that once you explore it, you'll feel a lot more comfortable with the *"casual magic"* you sometimes encounter with Nest, and begin to appreciate that as we fill in the gaps with the documentation, that magic is really just the manifestation of a truly elegant architecture.
+This is a wonderful example of something that once you explore it, you'll feel a lot more comfortable with the *"casual magic"* you sometimes encounter with Nest, and begin to appreciate that as we fill in the gaps in the documentation, that magic is really just the manifestation of a truly elegant architecture.

 #### What's the Recipe?

 Let's go from the specific case above to the recipe you should use when building any arbitrary transporter.

 1. Implement the code that handles responding to requests (that is, code that **typically** runs a broker client API `subscribe()`-like command responsible for registering the response handler with the broker).
 In our example, this is done with the `bindHandlers()` method.
 In this method, you **must dynamically construct** the call you are registering with `subscribe()`.
 That's the job of the next step.
 2. Call a method to dynamically construct the call to the response handler being registered.
 In our example, this is done with the `getMessageHandler()` method.
-That method is responsible for the following steps.<br/>
+That method is responsible for the following steps:

-    a.
-Deserialize the inbound request<br/>
+    1. Deserialize the inbound request<br/>
-    b.
-Build an observable response using the built-in inherited `this.transformToObservable()` utility, passing in an awaited call to the target handler (this is the user-supplied method bound to a pattern with `@MessagePattern()`)<br/>
+    2. Build an observable response using the built-in inherited `this.transformToObservable()` utility, passing in an awaited call to the target handler (this is the user-supplied method bound to a pattern with `@MessagePattern()`)<br/>
-    c.
-Build a `publish()` function.
+    3. Build a `publish()` function.
 That function should always take a single input argument, and return a function call that runs the native `publish()` call (or the broker client API equivalent).<br/>
-    d.
-Invoke the built-in inherited `this.send()` helper method, passing in the observable constructed in step b and the publish function built in step c.
+    4. Invoke the built-in inherited `this.send()` helper method, passing in the observable constructed in step  and the publish function built in step c.

 Your construction will probably look something like the Faye strategy above, but the details can vary because the protocols and APIs for different brokers can vary.
 In [Part 6]() of this series, we'll take a look at a few different broker implementations to see how they vary.